All You Need to Know About the Takata Airbag Recall

 It depends.
 Some consumers have joined class-action lawsuits to attempt to get compensation.
 One suit, brought on behalf of BMW, Mazda, Subaru, and Toyota owners, reached a preliminary settlement in early June, 2017.
 Under the terms of that settlement, members of that class would get cash payments and loaner cars until replacement parts become available.

-Should I Expect to Pay Any Money to Get the Recall Fix?
+Will I Have to Pay to Get the Recall Fixed?

 Repairs conducted under the recall are free, but unrelated problems discovered during the service may not be.